isVoid/blog/_posts/2019-02-15-FirstImpressionAlita.md

 Besides, similar to Ghost in the Shell, the story also involves discussion of soul and flesh.
-It raises questions about the definition of true self and ultimately leads to the discussion of "Ship of Theseus".
-Unfortunately the discussion was never digged deep enough limited by the length of the film, which is over 120 minutes but mostly packed with action scenes.
+It raises questions about the definition of true self and ultimately leads to the discussion in ontology.
+Unfortunately the discussion was never digged deep enough limited by the length of the film, which is over 120 minutes but mostly occupied with action scenes.
 There are cyborgs and body part replacements becomes common.
 The presentation of these technology through WETA's cutting edge visual effects is another big attraction not to miss.